-This document is signed by the party served with documents, and then is filed with the Court.
-This document tells the Court that a party has been served with specific documents and the party acknowledges receipt of those documents.
-Download Notice & Acknowledgment of Receipt now.
+This document is signed by the party served with documents and is then filed with the court.
+It tells the court that a party has been served with specific documents and that the party acknowledges receipt of those documents.
+Download Notice and Acknowledgment of Receipt now.

-This is the Response to the Petition that you have been served with.
-It needs to be filed and served within 30 days of the date you were served with the Petition.
-It tells the Court your requests and desires for certain Orders to be made in your case.
-This document requires a $435 filing fee and must be accompanied by a UCCJEA if there are minor children involved in the case.
+This is the response to the petition you have been served with.
+It must be filed and served within 30 days of the date you were served with the petition.
+It tells the court your requests and desires for certain orders to be made in your case.
+This document requires a $435 filing fee and must be accompanied by a UCCJEA if minor children are involved in the case.
 Download Response now.

-This form is a part of your mandatory disclosure documents.
-You do not file it with Court, but you do prepare and serve it on the other party/their lawyer.
+This form is part of your mandatory disclosure documents.
+You do not file it with the court, but you do prepare and serve it on the other party or their lawyer.
 It lays out all of your property, both community and separate, and the balances at separation and currently.
 It assists in the division of property in the case.
 Download Schedule of Assets and Debts now.

-This document can be used to describe your financial situation if you are not self-employed, if neither you nor your spouse is requesting spousal support (or an adjustment of existing support) or lawyer fees, and if all of your income comes from your salary, or from disability, unemployment, social security, welfare, or workers’ compensation benefits.
+This document can be used to describe your financial situation if you are not self-employed, if neither you nor your spouse is requesting spousal support (or an adjustment of existing support) or lawyer fees, and if all of your income comes from your salary, disability, unemployment, Social Security, welfare, or workers’ compensation benefits.
 Download Simplified Financial Statement now.

 This document must be used if your financial situation does not permit you to file the simplified statement above.
 Download Simplified Financial Statement now.

 This form is a part of your mandatory disclosure documents.
-It does not get filed with the court, only prepared and served on the other party/their lawyer.
-On this form, you declare that you have done an Income and Expense Declaration and Schedule of Assets and Debts.
-You will also need to attach your last two years of (redacted) tax returns to this form when serving it on the other party.
+It is prepared and served on the other party or their lawyer but does not get filed with the court.
+On this form, you declare that you have completed an Income and Expense Declaration and Schedule of Assets and Debts.
+You will also need to attach your last two years of (redacted) tax returns when serving this form on the other party.
 Download Declaration of Disclosure now.

-The last document required for your mandatory disclosure documents.
-This one does get filed with Court.
-It tells Court when you served your disclosure documents and in what manner of service that was done.
-The Court will not grant your divorce without each of you has completed this form.
+This is the last document required for your mandatory disclosure documents.
+It does get filed with the court.
+It tells the court when you served your disclosure documents and in what manner of service that was done.
+The court will not grant your divorce unless you each complete this form.
 Download Declaration Re Service of Disclosures now.

-This form is used when the other party has failed to file their Response within 30 days of being served with the Petition.
-This form tells the Court that they can now take a “default” against the other party.
-A clerk will decide whether or not to enter the other party’s default and will send it back to you, regardless of their decision.
+This form is used when the other party has failed to file their response within 30 days of being served with the petition.
+It tells the court they can now take a “default” against the other party.
+A clerk will decide whether to enter the other party’s default and will send it back to you regardless of their decision.
 Download Request to Enter Default now.

-This form is signed by both parties and tells the Court that you both agree to waive receipt of your final disclosure documents.
-The Court requires either this form or you to each has done a final set of your disclosure documents prior to entering your divorce.
-Download Stipulation & Waiver of Final Disclosures now.
+This form is signed by both parties and tells the court that you both agree to waive receipt of your final disclosure documents.
+The court requires either this form or that you each complete a final set of disclosure documents prior to entering your divorce.
+Download Stipulation and Waiver of Final Disclosures now.

-This form is signed by one party and is required when submitting your Judgment for review by the Judge.
-It tells the Court, in a nutshell, the status of the case – e.g. the Petition is true and correct, there are requests in the Judgment that you want to be made orders of the Court, and you have met all requirements to be divorced.
+This form is signed by one party and is required when submitting your judgment for review by the judge.
+It tells the court, in a nutshell, the status of the case.
+For example, it may convey that the petition is true and correct, that there are requests in the judgment that you want to be made orders of the court, or that you have met all requirements to be divorced.
 Download Declaration for Default/Uncontested Dissolution now.

 This document is signed by both parties and, if applicable, counsel.
-It tells the Court that you each have come to an agreement, it is uncontested, you want the agreement to be made an order of the Court, that you waive your right to a trial, and that a Commissioner can sign your Judgment.
-Download Appearance, Stipulations and Waivers now.
+It tells the court that you each have come to an agreement, that it is uncontested, and that you want the agreement to be made an order of the court.
+It also conveys that you waive your right to a trial and that a commissioner can sign your judgment.
+Download Appearance, Stipulations, and Waivers now.

-This document asks the other party in a case to provide relevant information such as income, tax returns, dependents, and health.
+This document asks the other party to provide relevant information such as income, tax returns, dependents, and health.
 Download Form Interrogatories now.

-This document allows you to ensure that you’ve filled out all of the official paperwork you’ll need to complete your divorce.
+This document allows you to make sure you’ve filled out all of the official paperwork needed to complete your divorce.
 Download Judgment Checklist now.

-This is a one-page document that tells you and your ex that your Judgment has been entered and on what date.
+This one-page document tells you and your spouse that your judgment has been entered and on what date.
 Download Notice of Entry of Judgment now.

 Child Custody and Visitation Application Attachment (FL-311)